HasanNahiyanNobel/Learning-Django/Learning Log.md

 1. Added sample `main.css` file in that static directory.
 1. Loaded and linked that css in base html.
 1. Added custom code to `home.html`.
+1. Soft-coded url route in base html.
+This feels good!